Subtleties in the pseudomodes formalism: Introduction

 Under the pseudomode method, each bath $\alpha\in\{L,R\}$ is replaced by a finite number $n_\alpha$ of fermionic pseudomodes $a_{\alpha k}$ (sometimes called lead modes or auxiliary modes), each of which is coupled to its own residual bath, as depicted in Fig.~\ref{fig:drawing}(c).
 The Hamiltonian in~\eqref{eqn:H_basic} is mapped to:

 The first line of~\eqref{eqn:H_Meso} describes the possible interactions between pseudomodes of the same bath, described by the $n_\alpha\times n_\alpha$ matrix $\Lambda_\alpha$ for each bath.
 If $\Lambda$ is diagonal then none of the pseudomodes couple to each other, and we have the simpler configuration shown in Fig.~\ref{fig:drawing}(b).
 The second line describes how each pseudomode interacts with the central system through a set of $n_\alpha \times n_S$ matrices $\zeta_\alpha$.
-Finally, the last line describes a set of infinite dimensional residual reservoirs, one for each pseudomode $a_{\alpha k}$, composed of a set of modes $b_{\alpha k, p}$.
+Finally, the last line describes a set of infinite-dimensional residual reservoirs, one for each pseudomode $a_{\alpha k}$, labeled by the pair of indices $(\alpha,k)$ and composed of a set of modes $b_{\alpha k, p}$.
 The residual baths then have spectral densities given by

 which is a scalar, rather than a matrix like~\eqref{eqn:J_basic}, since each residual bath $(\alpha,k)$ couples only to the pseudomode $a_{\alpha k}$.
-Generally, we want the couplings to the residual baths $\tau_{\alpha k, p}$ to be small compared to the extended system energy levels and constant at all energies, so that the residual baths have constant spectral densities
+Generally, we want the couplings to the residual baths $\tau_{\alpha k, p}$ to be constant at all energies, so that the residual baths have constant spectral densities

-In this case, the system feels an effective memory kernel given by~\cite{mascherpa2020a}:
+This allows us to treat the ``extended system'' consisting of the original system and the pseudomodes using a Markovian master equation.
+In this case, the (original) system feels an effective memory kernel given by~\cite{mascherpa2020a}:

 where

 Once again, only the $t\geq 0$ part of $\xeff$ enters into the dynamics, but we define the $t<0$ part by $\xaij(-t)=\xaij(t)^*$ based on ~\eqref{eqn:XasFT}, so that we can take the Fourier transform and conclude that the system feels an effective spectral density given by: